Pastors of St. Anne Church

 The three-manual pipe organ, a splendid instrument with mechanical key action, 33 stops, 52 ranks, and 2,659 pipes, was first used on Christmas 1980.
 It was designed and built by the firm of Visser-Rowland Associates.

 The extensive renovations of Lent 1991, which reflects the directives and spirit of renewal of the Second Vatican Council were effected while Fr.
 Vincent J. Dulock was pastor.
-To effect the changes, Saint Anne's enlisted the service of Ray Bailey and Associates as architects and the L.T.B.
+To effect the changes, St. Anne enlisted the service of Ray Bailey and Associates as architects and the L.T.B.
 Construction Company as general contractors.
-These renovations, prepared for by years of prayer, study and discussions, and with the approval of Bishop Joseph Fiorenza, have maintained the style and spirit of Saint Anne.
+These renovations, prepared for by years of prayer, study and discussions, and with the approval of Bishop Joseph Fiorenza, have maintained the style and spirit of St. Anne.
 The ideals of Fr.
 O'Rourke and Fr.
 Glavin are preserved in the modifications that embody the principles of the liturgical reforms mandated by the Church through the last quarter century and obediently implemented by the bishops and pastors throughout North America.